DelineaXPM/delinea-platform/Scripts/SecretServer/Prophecy.io/readme.md

 # Prophecy.io Delinea Secret Server Integration

-Before beginning to implement any of the specific processes please refer to the Instructions.md document which can be found [here](./Instructions.md) for any pre-requisites.
+Before beginning to implement any of the specific processes please refer to the [Instructions document](./Instructions.md) for any pre-requisites.

 # Disclaimer